Aorta3698/dusk/src/README.md

 while maintaining a reasonable redirection and LSB.
 As such, `Dusk` is consistent and a good general-purpose thumb layout.

+### Github
+You can star this repo by clicking on the Github icon located on the top right corner <3

 ### Side Note
 No idea what LSB, SFS, or SFB means?
 Check out [terminology](chapters/term.md)!